NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1c_gee_viz_functions.md

 ## GEE Function and Mapping Syntax
 Let's get started!
 First let's take a look at the syntax for writing user-defined functions in GEE.
 If you are familiar with other programming languages, this should look somewhat familiar.
-The function requires input argument(s) `args` and returns an `output`. **Note:** Do not try to run the 2 code chunks below, these are just to demonstrate the key components of a function.
+The function requires input argument(s) `args` and returns an `output`. **Note:** Do not try to run the two code chunks below, these are just to demonstrate the key components of a function and how you can call or "map" that function.

 ```javascript
 var functionName = function(args) {